Skip to Content

 10. Hike Diamond Creek Track

 On any Glenorchy day trip itinerary, you don’t want every activity to take hours.
-Luckily, there are some really short hiking trails you can do and one of the best is the hike to Lake Reid via the Diamond Creek Track.
+Luckily, there are some really short hiking trails you can do, and one of the best is the hike to Lake Reid via the Diamond Creek Track.

 11. Glenorchy Animal Experience

 If you’re traveling with kids (or not) then the Glenorchy Animal Experience is one of the best activities you can do in Glenorchy!
-The tour involves walking around a small New Zealand farm to see the animals.
-Although a real farm, the animals are no longer farm animals but more like pets.
-The entrance fee is $20 NZD for adults and $10 for children
+The experience involves walking around a small New Zealand farm to get to know all the super cute animals.
+Although it’s a real farm, the animals are no longer farm animals but more like pets.

 I honestly love this short tour, and despite being perfect for children, it’s also fun for adults!